openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 - Changing CSV to add CredentialRequest RBAC
 - If loading the CredentialRequests from a yaml, place it into a discoverable location in the codebase
-- Add a bundle annotation claiming token-based authentication support
+- Add a bundle annotation claiming token-based authentication support:
+    ```yaml
+    apiVersion: operators.coreos.com/v1alpha1
+    kind: ClusterServiceVersion
+    metadata:
+        annotations:
+            features.operators.openshift.io/token-auth-aws: "true"
+            ...
+    ```
 - Add a script in the operator description, per supported cloud provider, to help set up the correct role
 - (Optional) Add the projected ServiceAccount volume to the Deployment embedded in the CSV;
-- handle the Secret themselves (like today’s CCO Mint mode, read and use the credentials in the Secret whose name they know from the CredentialsRequest and is in the same Namespace)
-- Add structure to controller code to be resilient to missing cloud credentials / not crash.
+- When OLM starts the operator with `ROLEARN` env. variable, handle the cloud credentials *almost* as if CCO is in Mint
+  mode:
+  - Create CredentialsRequest, now with `spec.cloudTokenPath` and `spec.providerSpec.stsIAMRoleARN` filed.
+  - Wait for Secrets referenced in the CredentialsRequest to be created by CCO.
+    - Expect the Secrets take some time to create, do not crash and report error when it takes too long.

 ### Workflow Description